IvyChu/owstats/README.md

 This scrilt is hitting the OWAPI at https://owapi.net which is processing the data from the official OW website and converting it to JSON.
 More info about their project can be found here: https://github.com/Fuyukai/OWAPI

+## To-Do

+- Add other platforms
+- Add other roles
+- Convert to using a database (maybe SQLite?)
+- Enable tracking multiple accounts
+- Add some visualisation of data